HL7/cql/input/pages/02-authorsguide.md

 Only <span class="id">DateTime</span> values may specify a timezone offset, either as UTC (<span class="sym">Z</span>), or as a timezone offset.
 If no timezone offset is specified, the timezone offset of the evaluation request timestamp is used.

-For both <span class="id">DateTime</span> and <span class="id">Time</span> values, although the milliseconds are specified with a separate component, seconds and milliseconds are combined and represented as a <span class="id">Decimal</span> for the purposes of comparison.
+For both <span class="id">DateTime</span> and <span class="id">Time</span> values, although the milliseconds are specified with a separate component, seconds and milliseconds are combined and represented as a <span class="id">Decimal</span> for the purposes of comparison, duration, and difference calculation.
+In other words, when performing comparisons or calculations for precisions of seconds and above, if milliseconds are not specified, the calculation should be performed as though milliseconds had been specified as <span class="lit">0</span>.

 For more information on the use of date and time values within CQL, refer to the [Date and Time Operators](#date-and-time-operators) section.